-The book offers great insights into the socio-political-cultural scenario of Assam, with details about everyday life of a community that is not part of any headlines or newspaper articles.
+The book offers great insights into the socio-political-cultural scenario of Assam, with details about the everyday life of a community that is not part of any headlines or newspaper articles.
 For mainland Indians who continue to be ignorant about the region, Written in Tears is a fantastic starter pack.
 It made me ponder how we take peace and safety for granted, whilst they are not a blessing for everyone.

 References / Further Reading:

 - Gamucha: https://en.wikipedia.org/wiki/Gamucha